izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Internals/Logs.md

 ## Storage

-Horde logs are stored in [bundles](Bundles.md), using several node types.
+Horde logs are stored in bundles using several node types.
 All these classes are implemented in `Engine/Source/Programs/Shared/EpicGames.Horde/Logs`.

 * `LogNode` objects are the main entry point for the log data, and contain metadata about the log as a whole (how